-This solution addresses the KI #3 and the KI #4.
+This solution addresses KI #3 and KI #4.
 This solution provides a mechanism to set up a PC5 link between a remote UE and UE-to-network relay.
-In addition, this solution describes how a Remote UE and UE-to-network relay get authorized by the ProSe Key Management Function and verify each other’s role.
-This solution assumes 5G Prose function and Prose Key Management Function as in LTE Prose.
+In addition, this solution describes how a Remote UE and UE-to-network relay get authorized by the ProSe Key Management Function and verify each other’s roles.
+This solution assumes the 5G Prose function and Prose Key Management Function as in LTE Prose.
 This solution only describes the PC5 link setup procedure that is common for both L2 and L3 UE-to-network relay.